hafizur-02/hafizur-02/README.md

 <h1>Hi 👋, I'm Hafizur Rahman</h1>
-<h4>A passionate frontend developer from Bangladesh</h3>
+<h4 background-color:"rgba(110,118,129,0.4)">A passionate frontend developer from Bangladesh</h3>
-<p>Hi, I'm Hafizur Rahman from Satkhira , Bangladesh.
-I'm A Frontend Developer.
-I have been studying web development for the last one years.
-I'm creative web designer .
-I can Design any kind of web application . and I'm very passionate and dedicated to my work.
-I have acquired the skills and knowledge necessary to make your project a success.
+<p>Hi, I'm a Frontend Developer.
+I'm very passionate and dedicated to my work.
+I have been studying web development for the last one years.I have acquired the skills and knowledge necessary to make your project a success.
 I enjoy every step of the design process, from discussion and collaboration</p>

-- 💬 Ask me about **Front-end Related Project**

 - 📫 How to reach me **hafizur.ra02@gmail.com**